 Alliance actions for early years settings

-Email your MP asking for childminders to be included in the government's 'coronavirus job retention scheme'.
+Email campaign asking MP to ask for childminders to be included in the government's 'Coronavirus Job Retention Scheme'

-Email your MP asking them to ensure the 'coronavirus job retention scheme' will really work for nurseries and pre-schools
+Email campaign asking MPs to ensure the 'coronavirus job retention scheme' was flexible enough for nurseries and pre-schools

 Letter to the Chancellor Rishi Sunak over lack of support for childcare sector

-The Alliance has written to the Chancellor about the Treasury's lack of support for the childcare sector in his announcements on Tuesday 17 March.
+The Alliance wrote to the Chancellor about the Treasury's lack of support for the childcare sector in his announcements on Tuesday 17 March.

 Mr Sunak unveiled a raft of financial measures designed to support the leisure, retail and hospitality sectors during the coronavirus outbreak, without offering any new support for businesses in the childcare sector.

 We've worked with the DfE on funded entitlement from local authorities